-- Teachers can add more centres to the ones indicated below; for example, the main resource used in the classroom.
+- Teachers can add more centres to the ones indicated below: for example, the main resource used in the classroom.
 For the eBook centre, please review which pages you would like the students to complete.
 Depending on how much work students can get done with each centre, rotation can occur about every 10 minutes.
-Groups will vary depending on class size. - o Centre 1: Symmetry Folding-Print out page 8 of the Grade 4 "Shape, Space, and Position" eBook.
+Groups will vary depending on class size. - o Centre 1: Symmetry Folding-Go to eBooks > Year 4 > Space, Shape and Position and print out page 8.
 Students should have two copies of this page.
-For question 1, students need to cut out the shapes and fold them in half as many times as they can.
-They can then draw the number of lines of symmetry the shape has on their second copy of that page.
-Ask students, Can we fold the shape any way we want?
+For question 1, students need to cut out the shapes and fold in half as many times as they can.
+They can then draw as many lines of symmetry as the shape has on their second copy of that page.
+Ask students: Can we fold the shape any way we want?
 Why do we have to fold it in half?
 How do you know this is a line of symmetry?
 What makes it symmetrical?
-If there is time, have students complete the symmetrical challenges on page 9 of the same eBook. - o Centre 2: Math Journals/Word Wall Creation-Have students log in to their student consoles and look up symmetry, parallel, perpendicular, 3D shape, vertices, edges, transformation, tessellation, rotation, etc. in Concept Search and Animated Math Dictionary.
-If using journals, students should write down their own definition of the word and an example, and draw a picture.
+If there is time, have students complete the symmetrical challenges on page 9 of the same eBook. - o Centre 2: Math Journals/Word Wall Creation-Have students log in to their student consoles and look up symmetry, parallel, perpendicular, 3D shape, vertices, edges, transformation, tessellation, rotation, etc. in Concept Search and Animated Maths Dictionary.
+If using journals, students should write down their own definition of the word, an example, and a picture.
 If journals are not used in your classroom, students can generate a word wall of specific terms and concepts that will be covered during this unit.
-Each group can be responsible for 1-3 words to look up on Mathletics, and find a definition, an example, and a picture.
-Students can write these on blank pieces of paper or index cards and add them to the word wall.
-Note: If laptops are not available for all students, have groups explore these concepts on the interactive whiteboard using the teacher login. - o Centre 3: Rainforest Maths/Activities-Students should log in to their Student Console and work in "Rainforest Maths" for review and practice.
-Have students work on Grade 3 for review, and then try Grade 4, 2D shapes.
+Each group can be responsible for 1-3 words to look up on Mathletics, and find a definition, example, and picture to add to the word wall.
+Students can write these on blank pieces of paper or index cards and add them to the bulletin board.
+Note: If laptops are not available for all students, have groups explore these concepts on the interactive whiteboard using the teacher login. - o Centre 3: Rainforest Maths/Activities-Students should log in to their Student Console and work in Rainforest Maths for review and practice.
+Have students work on Grade 3 for review, and then try Grade 4: 2D shapes.
 On the left-hand side, there are different sections they can try.
-Once they feel comfortable, students should begin completing some activities in Geometry and Spatial Sense.
-Suggested activities: Are you Ready?, Symmetry or Not?, Collect the Shapes 2.
-This will give you a good understanding of where students are currently at and allow students to practice what has been introduced today
+Once they feel comfortable, students should begin completing curriculum activities in Shape and Space.

+Suggested activities: Are you Ready , Symmetry or Not?, and Symmetry.
+This will give you a good understanding of where students are currently at and allow students to practice what has been introduced today.

-Consolidating the lesson
+After the lesson

-Students should find objects in the classroom that have lines of symmetry.
-Have them trace with their hands where the line of symmetry could be.
-Challenge students by asking them, Can you find an item that has more than 1 line of symmetry?
+- Students should find objects in the classroom that have lines of symmetry. - Have them trace with their hands where the line of symmetry could be. - Challenge students by asking them: Can you find an item that has more than 1 line of symmetry?
 What shape could it be?
 Can you find an irregular polygon?
 Do you think this shape/object will have a line of symmetry?
 Where can you find symmetry on your body?
 Is it perfect symmetry?